forward3d/cap-ec2/README.md

 In the "staging" stage, all roles would apply *only* to `server-4`.

+### Servers belonging to multiple projects

+If you require your servers to have multiple projects deployed to them, you can simply specify all the project names you want to the server to be part of in the 'Projects' tag, separated by commas.
+For example, you could place a server in the `testapp` and `myapp` projects by setting the 'Projects' tag to `testapp,myapp`.

 ### Servers in multiple stages

 If your use-case requires servers to be in multiple stages, simply specify all the stages you want